beyondgrep/ack1/README.markdown

 ack is a grep-like tool optimized for working with large trees of source code.

+ack is *not* intended to be a general-purpose replacement for grep. ack is for searching source code of defined file types.
+For searching other files, you may want to stick with grep.

 # INSTALLATION

 To install this module, run the following commands: